munior24/BBC_scaper/README.md

 # BBC Scraper Project

 ## Overview
 This project involves scraping data from the BBC using Airflow, Selenium, and Beautiful Soup.
-The scraped data is loaded into MongoDB for storage and analyzed with Pandas.
+The scraped data is analyzed with Pandas.

 ## Components
 1. **Airflow:** Manages workflows and schedules scraping tasks.